alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 47 %}

- because again when you
-have a loss of trust I said earlier the builds trust you can't just try harder in the same way if you want to rebuild trust or fix a mistake you can't just try hard to be more trustworthy in future it's important to look to actually taking explicit steps for that so the way to do that first of all is find the cause what what went wrong the first step of making any apology is knowing what you're apologizing for second is to articulate the issue I've given you a framework today to identify how Trust works again honesty reliability share values so what was it a failure of was it a failure of honesty was it a failure of shared values was it an unreliable system maybe it was all three but only when you know which bit component failed do you know what you've got to go and fix and finally come up with explicit actionable steps to resolve it don't just say I told you no we were caught faking all these emission scans tests but we'll just you know try harder next time and hopefully people will believe us they actually put in place a stranger program of Oak Hill we're going to do extra tests we're going to focus more on clean energy we're going to cancel our cars that aren't the most emissions polluting that sort of thing come up with explicit steps for resolving a problem don't just trust it's gonna work out
+I said earlier that to build trust, you can't just try harder.
+In the same way, if you want to rebuild trust or fix a mistake, you can't just try harder to be more trustworthy in future.
+It's important to take explicit steps towards that.

+First: **find the cause what what went wrong**.
+The first step of making any apology is knowing what you're apologizing for.

+The second is to **articulate the issue**.
+I've given you a framework today to identify how trust works -- again: honesty, reliability, shared values -- so what was it?
+Was it a failure of honesty?
+Was it a loss of shared values?
+Was it an unreliable system?
+Maybe it was all three -- but only when you know which component failed do you know what you've got to go and fix.

+Finally, come up with **explicit actionable steps** to resolve it.
+Don't just try harder next time and hope people will believe you; actually put in place stronger tools and processes to avoid the problem happening again.